sensei-hacker/inavwiki/Navigation-modes.md

 ## Predefined altitude linear descent (AT_LEAST_LINEAR_DESCENT)
 nav_rth_alt_mode = AT_LEAST_LINEAR_DESCENT

-nav_rth_altitude defines exact RTH altitude above launch point, but the aircraft will descend in a way that it'll reach the nav_rth_altitude altitude only when it reaches the home point.
-It's useful so aircraft can save energy by doing a easy descend on it's way back home.
+`nav_rth_altitude` defines exact RTH altitude above launch point.
+Aircraft will descend in a way that it'll reach the `nav_rth_altitude` altitude only when it reaches the home point.
+So aircraft can save energy by doing an easy descend on it's way back home.

-If the aircraft is below nav_rth_altitude it will climb to desired altitude prior to flying back home.
-If the machine is above the desired altitude, it will turn and fly home and descend on the way (on a linear straight line).
+If the aircraft is below `nav_rth_altitude` it will climb to desired altitude prior to flying back home.
+If the machine is above the desired altitude, it will turn and fly home, and descend on the way (on a linear straight line).

 ![](https://i.imgur.com/CPgKb4w.png)